cloudmesh-community/book/chapters/prg/python/python.md

     return x ** 2
 ```

-Lambda functions are useful for when you need a function for a short period of
+Lambda functions are useful when you need a function for a short period.
-time.
 Note that they can also be very useful when passed as an argument with
 other built-in functions that take a function as an argument, e.g. `filter()` and
 `map()`.
-In the next example we show how a lambda function can be combined with
+In the next example, we show how a lambda function can be combined with
 the `filer` function.
 Consider the array `all_names` which contains five words
 that rhyme together.
 We want to filter the words that contain the word
 `name`.
 To achieve this, we pass the function `lambda x: 'name' in x` as the
 first argument.
 This lambda function returns `True` if the word `name` exists as
-a sub-string in the string `x`.
+a substring in the string `x`.
 The second argument of `filter` function is the
 array of names, i.e. `all_names`.